jhuapl-bio/taxtriage/docs/tass-scoring.md

 | Strain E  |       330 | narrow coverage in conserved loci                  |
 | Strain F  |       310 | narrow coverage in conserved loci                  |

-Strain A should retain the strongest breadth, evenness and read support; B–F should lose confidence to the extent their support sits in shared regions.
+Strain A should retain the strongest breadth, evenness and read support; B - F should lose confidence to the extent their support sits in shared regions.
 If no reference has convincing strain-specific evidence, every strain score may stay modest even while the parent taxon is well supported.
 None of this is poxvirus-specific.
 It falls out of the general shared-sequence, dominance, breadth and rank-aware logic described above.

 **Parent scores are recalculated, not inherited.** After strain-level processing, `match_paths.py` groups strains into species (`subkey`) and genus (`toplevelkey`) records; `calculate_normalized_groups()` reconstructs aggregate evidence and the group then passes through `calculate_aggregate_scores()` and `compute_tass_score()`.
 A parent score is therefore _not_ `mean(child TASS)` and _not_ `max(child TASS)`.
 It is `TASS(reconstructed parent-level evidence)`, computed from parent-level retained reads, breadth, Gini, minhash retention, MAPQ reliability, abundance and sibling disparity.
 This is the reason weak strain resolution does not imply weak species or genus detection.